artidoro/detect-gentext/README.md

-# Threat Scenarios and Best Practices for Neural Fake News Detection: A Case Study on COVID
+# Threat Scenarios and Best Practices for Neural Fake News Detection
 We present the resources associated with our paper published at COLING 2022.

 > https://aclanthology.org/2022.coling-1.106/